naveen8794/word-frequency-counter/README.md

    Assuming that you're running on a base OS
 * Install JDK preferably 1.8
 * Set PATH and ClassPath for Java
-* Download the executable Jar file from the existing repo.
+* Download the executable Jar file from the existing repo(out/artifacts/word-frequency-counter.jar)
 * Run "Java -jar word-frequency-counter.jar"
   * Input the file path for the program